ELIXIR-UK-DaSH/training-material/topics/genome-annotation/tutorials/apollo-euk/tutorial.md

   - Apollo allows a group to view and manually refine predicted genome annotations
   - Use Apollo to edit annotations within your group.
   - Export manual annotations as GFF3.
-contributions:
-  authorship:
+contributors:
   - abretaud
-  funding:
   - erasmusplus

 requirements:
   - type: "internal"